bcbio/bcbio-nextgen/docs/contents/cwl.rst

    disambiguation.

 -  Port RNA-seq and small RNA workflows to CWL.

--  Determine when we should skip steps based on configuration to avoid writing them to the CWL file.
-For instance, right now we include HLA typing even if it's not defined and have an extra do-nothing step in the CWL output.
-We should have a clean way to skip writing this step if not needed based on the configuration.

 -  Replace the custom python code in the `bcbio step definitions <https://github.com/chapmanb/bcbio-nextgen/blob/master/bcbio/cwl/defs.py>`_